-This product enables automated upgrades between versions of the product and is deployed through Ops Manager.
-In some cases, you might be required to take the cluster offline.
-When this is necessary, it is clearly noted in the release notes for that version.
+RabbitMQ for PCF enables automated upgrades between versions of the product.
+In some versions, you might be required to take the RabbitMQ cluster offline.
+Whenever this is necessary, it is noted in the release notes for those versions.

-The upgrade paths for each version are detailed at Pivotal Network - RabbitMQ for PCF page.
+The upgrade paths for each version are detailed in the Product Compatibility Matrix.

 A guide for downtime during upgrade deployments is shown in the table below.
-In some cases, the cluster remains available during a tile upgrade, but individual queues on cluster nodes may be taken offline.
+In some cases, the RabbitMQ cluster remains available during a tile upgrade, but individual queues on cluster nodes might be taken offline.

-This is only a guide, so before upgrading, check the release notes for the version you are upgrading to.
+IMPORTANT: The following table is only a guide.
+Always check the release notes for the version you are upgrading to.

 |Upgrade Type||Will Downtime Be Required For This Upgrade / Update|